sunilabrahamindia/sunilabraham/sunil.md

 ### Mahiti (1998)

-In 1998, Sunil founded [Mahiti](https://mahiti.org/), an information technology company that provides affordable digital solutions for non-governmental organisations and civil society groups.
+In 1998, Sunil co-founded [Mahiti](https://mahiti.org/), an information technology company that provides affordable digital solutions for non-governmental organisations and civil society groups.
 Mahiti's projects emphasised the use of open-source tools, multilingual interfaces, and participatory design.
 By the early 2000s, Mahiti had established itself as one of India’s leading technology partners for non-profits, working on web platforms, intranet systems, and training programmes that made digital infrastructure more accessible to grassroots organisations.
 He served as Director at Mahiti Infotech Pvt Ltd before moving into full-time policy and research work.

 ### International Open Source Network (2004–2007)